Dr Humphrey Lean

-Humphrey manages the Mesoscale Modelling group at MetOffice@Reading (formerly JCMM).
+Humphrey manages the Convective Scale Modelling Research group at MetOffice@Reading.
 The overarching aim of the group is to undertake holistic development of km and sub km scale versions of the Unified Model in collaboration with colleagues in the University of Reading Department of Meteorology.
 Currently the three major areas of work in the group are (i) to improve the explicit representation of convection in versions of the Unified Model with gridlengths between 1.5km and 100m, (ii) understanding predictability in convective scale models including development of high resolution ensembles and (iii) evaluation and improvement of km and sub km scale Unified Model versions in urban areas.

 Humphrey's personal interests lie in the areas of orographic rainfall (particularly the seeder-feeder effect), mesoscale structures in cyclones, convection and urban meteorology.
 An important aspect of Humphrey's work is to facilitate collaboration with colleagues in academia in particular with those in the University of Reading Department of Meteorology where MetOffice@Reading is located.

 Humphrey's first degree was in Physics (University of Bristol Department of Physics) followed by a PhD in low temperature physics, specifically superconductivity (University of Cambridge Department of Physics).
 He carried out post-doctoral work on high-temperature superconductors and also worked for a couple of years at the Culham Centre for Fusion Energy on the tokamak fusion programme.